xsdk-project/installxSDK/README.md

 # Installer for the xSDK toolkit

+  See https://xsdk.info/download/ for directions on installing.
+The material below should be ignored.

 A goal of the [xSDK](https://ideas-productivity.org/resources/xsdk-docs) is to simplify the process of working with various xSDK packages in combination.
 Thus, the installation script will, by default, download and install four xSDK numerical libraries